Sensebloom/OSCeleton/README.md

 Then you can run one of the precompiled binaries in the "bin" directory or compile your own:

-on Linux:
+on Linux or Mac OSX:
     make

-on OSX you can use the precompiled binary in bin/OSX or compile with:
-    make osceleton-osx
 > NOTE FOR MAC USERS: You must run OSCeleton from the terminal or it
 > will not run correctly.